Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic homology and variation of the invariant

+We denote its image by $F_kHH_*(C,C)$ which defines a filtration on $HH_*(C,C)$. \begin{lem} If the underlying algebra of $C$ is isomorphic to the Clifford algebra associated to a non-degenerate quadratic form, then $HH_*(C,C) \cong K$.
+It is generated by the element

 In particular, $HH_*(C,C) = F_1HH_*(C,C)$. \end{lem} \begin{proof} Let $C'$ be the underlying Clifford algebra regarded as an $A_{\infty}$ algebra.
-(Namely the $\frak m_2$ of $C'$ is the same as that of $C$ and all higher $\frak m_k$ of $C'$ is zero.)
+(Namely the operator $\frak m_2$ of $C'$ is the same as that of $C$ and all the higher operators $\frak m_k$ of $C'$ are zero.)
 We consider the spectral sequence $E_k(C)$ induced by the number filtration $F_kB(C[1])$.
-It is easy to see that $E_2(C) \cong E_2(C') \cong E_{\infty}(C')$.
-On the other hand, as in \cite{kassel} page 696, $E_{\infty}(C') \cong K$ and generated by the element (\ref{1eelement}).
-Therefore the spectral sequence for $C$ also degenerates at $E_2$ term.
-The lemma follows. \end{proof} Now we use the following variant of the famous result by Connes \cite{conne}.
+It is easy to see that $E_2(C) \cong E_2(C')$.
+On the other hand, as in \cite[page 696]{kassel}, $E_2(C')\cong E_{\infty}(C') \cong K$ and it is generated by the element (\ref{1eelement}).
+Therefore by degree reason, the spectral sequence for $C$ also degenerates at $E_2$ term.
+The lemma follows. \end{proof} Now we use the following variant of Connes' exact sequence \cite{conne}.
 This $A_{\infty}$ version is given, for example, in \cite{ChoLee}, \cite{HL}. \begin{thm} There exists a long exact sequence

 such that